7 Uses of Robotic Process Automation (RPA) for SMBs

 1. Customer Service

-RPA automation changes how businesses can deal with their customers.
+RPA changes how businesses can deal with their customers.
 Namely, it makes ticket resolution significantly easier and faster.

 A common example of this is using RPA for automation of customer interactions.